flatrick/logseq/pages/Advanced Queries.md

 				- the initial variable is the collection the operation will be performed on
 				- the second part is the attribute to be worked with
 				- the third/last part is either:
-					- a string/int that it will use to find matching entities
+					- a string/int that it will use to find matching entities with
+					- or it will be a variable (`?var`) that stores the attribute's value in
 	- ## :inputs
 	- ## :view
 	  collapsed:: true